-Doral Academy Inc. a Florida not-for-profit corporation is the legal entity that will operate the School in accordance with the Corporation's Articles of Incorporation, (Appendix A) and Bylaws (Appendix B).
+The National Ben Gamla Charter School Foundation, Inc., a Florida not-for-profit corporation, is the legal entity that will operate the School in accordance with the Corporation's Articles of Incorporation, Appendix-A and Bylaws-Appendix B.

 The governing board of directors (the "Governing Board") will have the responsibility for the activities and affairs of the corporation, including management of the school and for providing continuing oversight of school operations.
 The Governing Board shall exercise all corporate powers and functions.
-The Governing Board is committed to the mission of the school and is cognizant of its responsibility to effectively and properly manage public funds and approved by the Governing Board.
-The school's faculty and staff will report directly to the principal, who shall report to the Governing Board.
+The Governing Board is committed to the mission of the school and is cognizant of its responsibility to effectively and properly manage public funds.

 B. Provide an organizational chart for the school and a narrative description of the chart.
+Clearly describe the proposed reporting structure to the governing board and the relationship of the board to the school's leader and administration.

-The Governing Board is the ultimate policy-making body with the responsibility of operation and oversight of the school including but not limited to academic direction, curriculum, and budgetary functions.
-The school principal, hired by the board, will be responsible for all aspects of school operations within the scope of operating policies and procedures and budgetary functions as adopted
+The Governing Board is the ultimate policy-making body with the responsibility of operation and oversight of the school, including but not limited to, academic direction, curriculum, and budgetary functions.
+The school principal, hired by the board, will be responsible for all aspects of school operations within the scope of operating policies and procedures and budgetary functions as adopted and approved by the Governing Board.
+The school's faculty and staff will report directly to the principal, who shall report to the Governing Board.